ethereum/ethereum-org-website/src/content/decentralized-identity.md

 summaryPoint3: Thanks to crypto, users now have the tools to issue, hold and control their own identifiers and attestations once again.
 ---

-## What is decentralized identity? {#what-is-decentralized-identity}
+Identity underpins virtually every aspect of your life today.
+Using online services, opening a bank account, voting in elections, buying property, securing employment—all of these things require proving your identity.

-Decentralized identity is an approach to identity management that allows individuals to manage identity-related information without relying on central authorities.
-An important objective for decentralized identity is giving users the freedom to control access to their personal information.
+However, traditional identity management systems have long relied on centralized intermediaries who issue, hold, and control your identifiers and attestations.
+This means you cannot control your identity-related information, or decide who has access to personally identifiable information (PII) and how much access these parties have.

-In a decentralized identity framework, users manage identities by creating identifiers, and receiving attestations from issuers, such as governments, service providers, and employers, which they store in a digital wallet.
-While these three concepts (identities, identifiers, attestations) sound similar, they have differences which we explain in the next section.
+To solve these problems, we have decentralized identity systems built on public blockchains like Ethereum.
+Decentralized identity allows individuals to manage their identity-related information.
+With decentralized identity solutions, *you* can create identifiers and claim and hold your attestations without relying on central authorities, like service providers or governments.

-### What is identity {#what-is-identity}
+## What is identity {#what-is-identity}

 Identity means an individual's sense of self, defined by unique characteristics.
 Identity refers to being an _individual_, i.e., a distinct human entity.
 Identity could also refer to other non-human entities, such as an organization or authority.

-### What are identifiers? {#what-are-identifiers}
+## What are identifiers? {#what-are-identifiers}

 An identifier is a piece of information that acts as a pointer to a particular identity or identities.
 Common identifiers include: